Countly/countly-sdk-documentation/flutter/current.md

 </p>
 <p>
   Automatic value download happens when the SDK is initiated or when the device ID is changed.
-To enable it, you have to call setRemoteConfigAutomaticDownload before init.
-As an optional value you can provide a callback to be informed when the request is finished.
+To enable it, you have to call
+  <code>setRemoteConfigAutomaticDownload</code> before init.
+As an optional value
+  you can provide a callback to be informed when the request is finished.
 </p>
 <pre><code class="JavaScript">Countly.setRemoteConfigAutomaticDownload((result){
   print(result);
 });</code></pre>
 <p>
   If the callback returns a non-null value, then you can expect that the request